maly/bas80/README.md

 Lets assume that `ptr` is a pointer to the first member of a structure.
 E.g.`LET ptr = [c.]`.
 Now you can work with member values by a curly braces notation:

-`PRINT ptr{mydata.value}` takes a variable "ptr" and it assume that ptr contains a pointer to some structure of type `mydata`.
+`PRINT ptr{mydata.value}` takes a variable "ptr" and assumes that ptr contains a pointer to some structure of type `mydata`.
 Then prints a `value` member (in fact, it takes bytes 2 and 3).

 `PRINT ptr{value}` is a shorthand form, but it assumes that there is a only one structure with member named "value".
 If there are more than one structure with a "value" member, it throws an error.